 Action Who/When/Key Measures of Success 1.1 Finalise the development and implement Case Management Information and Communication Technology (ICT) system to improve the efficiency of the review process.
-Who: Corporate Solicitor in conjunction with Executive Officer and Chief Finance Officer and Project Officer ICT When: 30 December 2016 Key measures of success: Case Management ICT System in place and operating effectively with enhanced capabilities.
+Who: Senior Management and Records and Information Manager When: 1 July 2017.
+Completed.
+Key measures of success: Case Management ICT System in place and operating effectively with enhanced capabilities.
 1.2 Continue making panel appointments as needed.
-Who: Corporate Solicitor When: Ongoing Key measures of success: Appointments made comply with legislation and are conducted in a timely manner to ensure foreseen requirement are met.
+Who: Executive Officer When: Ongoing Key measures of success: Appointments made comply with legislation and are conducted in a timely manner to ensure foreseen requirement are met.
 1.3 Provide regular feedback to policy makers to both inform and contribute to the policy development process for the Medicare and PBS schemes.
-Who: Director, Executive Officer, General Counsel and Corporate Solicitor When: Ongoing Key measures of success: Policy makers provided with feedback (including data) that is useful for decision making.
+Who: Director, Executive Officer, Special Counsel When: Ongoing Key measures of success: Policy makers provided with feedback (including data) that is useful for decision making.